margarciavalero/minfiShinyl/README.md

 # minfiShinyl

-A GitHub repository about visualizing *minfi* DNA methylation analyzed data using *Shiny* web applications services through an optimal interactive approach
+A GitHub repository about visualizing *minfi* differential DNA methylation analysis using *Shiny* web applications services in order to gain an optimal interactive approach familiarized for the users